sheamkennedy/CS-207/README.md

   Tempo - a knob which controls the speed at which the sounds in the sequence are	triggered.

   Step Pattern Selection - a switch which allows the user to choose the pattern in which 	the notes play.
-The first    pattern will be the original pattern which is in the order 1-2-3-4.
-The second pattern will be a reversed pattern    which plays the notes in the order 4-3-2-1.
+The first    pattern will be the original pattern which is in a pitch-up sequence 1 thru 16 notes.
+The second pattern will be a similar pitch-up pattern sequence of 1 thru 16 notes with greater steps in pitch rise.

   ![Synth Concept](http://s28.postimg.org/65hl2z2od/Synth_Concept.jpg)

 CONFIGURATION:

-  The schematic for this project is still under construction.
-The provided schematic below is not yet up to date.
+  Provided below is the schematic for this project.

   ![Schematic](http://i.imgur.com/0ZlaxsH.jpg)